What are thyroid eye disorders?

 - Limited eye movement because of swelling in the muscles around the eye.
 One eye may be more limited than the other.
 The direction of movement may be different for each eye.

 How are they diagnosed?

-Dr. Bellotte will look at how much your eye bulges out.
+Bellotte MD will look at how much your eye bulges out.
 He or she may press gently on your eye through the eyelid to see how firm it is.
 They will also look at the inside of your eye through an ophthalmoscope to see if there is any swelling or inflammation.
 They will then ask you to look in all directions to check your eye muscles, and check your color vision and pupils to see if your optic nerve has been damaged by the swelling of your eye muscles.